jamescarter2001/matching-engine/README.md

 The matching engine is built using modern Java technologies optimised for low latency:

 - **Agrona**: High-performance data structures and utilities
-- **LMAX Disruptor**: High-throughput inter-thread messaging library for event processing
+- **LMAX Disruptor**: High-throughput inter-thread messaging library for event processing.
+Each instance is written to by a single thread, which mitigates the need for more expensive CAS operations by the internal sequencer

 ### Core Components